Sreejit-Sengupto/tailwinder/README.md

 # Tailwindinator

 Add Tailwind to your Project with a single command!
-Free yourself from the hasle of copy pasting lines of codes and commands to initialise tailwind in your project all your need is:
+Free yourself from the hassle of copy pasting lines of codes and commands to initialise tailwind in your project all your need is:
 **`npx tailwindinit <frameword> <project-path>`**